-As one can see, the “typical” highly sensitive person is in possession of many wonderful characteristics that he or she should be proud of.
+As you can see, the “typical” highly sensitive person is in possession of many wonderful characteristics that he or she should be proud of.
 I certainly am proud of my trait.
-The above-mentioned traits might help you in answering the question 'Am I highly sensitive?'.
+The above-mentioned traits might help you in answering the question ‘Am I highly sensitive?’.

 I know that it can be challenging to be highly sensitive in the fast-moving society that we live in today.
 It seems like everything around us is getting louder, and superficial behavior, egoism and materialism are motivated by our society.
 This development makes it tough for highly sensitive persons to ‘recharge’ at the end of the day.
 There is a tremendous load of sensory input to process each day, and it seems to become more and more for each year.
 Therefore, it is more important than ever for HSP’s to be aware of their trait by finding an answer to the question ‘Am I highly sensitive’ and to protect and recharge their energy.